What is oak firewood like?

 When you use Oak firewood that has been seasoned correctly and holds the right amounts of moisture, your fire will last longer and give out the maximum heat.

-If your oak is burning with a lot of smoke, this means that your wood is green and not seasoned well.
-You will also see your firewood hiss and sizzle and even burn out quickly.
+If your oak is burning with a lot of smoke, your wood is green and not seasoned well.
+You will also see your firewood hiss, sizzle, and even burn out quickly.

-It is important to clean the chimney a minimum of once a year to prevent chimney fires.
+It is important to clean the chimney at least once a year to prevent fires.

 In addition to how much heat the firewood produces, it is also important to consider the kind of aroma it generates.
 Oak firewood produces a sour smell, similar to vinegar.
 This smell is quite distinctive, and you may not want to use it for smoking food.